-Romans 12:1-2 God talks to me through Paul.
-“I beg of you dear child, to do the only reasonable thing, (considering what I did for you) that you present yourself to me as a living sacrifice.
+God talks to me through Paul: “I beg of you dear child, to do the only reasonable thing, (considering what I did for you) that you present yourself to me as a living sacrifice.
 This sacrifice, limited and messed up though it is, I will see as holy and will accept.
 I will then help you to not let this world culture press you into its mold but will instead metamorphose your mind into my mind.
 Remember, I let go of all pomp and ceremony and became a servant, a human.
 If you let go of all ego, then you will be able to prove how good and acceptable and perfect my will is.”
-Philippians 2:5
+Romans 12:1-2 (paraphrase)

-I have heard that people wait to offer themselves to God when they are a little more wise, capable, strong; and a little less messed up.
+I have heard that people wait to offer themselves to God when they are a little wiser, more capable, strong, and a little less messed up.

 Whether it is coming for salvation from my sins or coming to offer myself and my body parts tools for him to use; I must come now, I must come just as I am.
-I must say (as a sin filled businesswoman at an outreach diner did) “Well, God, if you think that you can make something out of me, good luck but you are welcome to try.”
+I must say (as a sin-filled businesswoman at an outreach dinner did) “Well, God, if you think that you can make something out of me, good luck, but you are welcome to try.”

 I have the treasure of God in a very earthen vessel so that people won’t be impressed by the frame but will be impressed by the picture.
 So that people will see what I do and conclude that there must be a God and an awesome one at that; because human beings would never act like that on their own.

-Once adopted all filthy and blood smeared and uncared for and unwanted, he washes and salts and cuts off the cord and clothes and feeds and teaches and protects.
+Once adopted—all filthy, blood smeared, uncared for and unwanted—he washes and salts and cuts off the cord and clothes and feeds and teaches and protects (Ezekiel 16:4-7).
 Why?
 That he might present me to himself as a bride having no wrinkles or blemishes.
-He washes away my stains with the water of his word.
-Yes he wants me to grow and learn and reach my potential.
-What parent would not?
-But he takes me “Just as I am“Ezekiel 16:6,7 Ephesians 5:27
+He washes away my stains with the water of his Word.